Cytel offers a full range of clinical data management services and the team of experts is spread across the globe.

 Every day is a new day!
 New tasks, challenges, and ad-hoc requests excite me, these all ensure I have to use my problem-solving skills and apply the knowledge I have learned over the years.
 When I complete a new task and have learned something new, I am inspired.

 What are the top three attributes or technical competencies a data analyst must have?

-Knowledge of the three main domains of clinical data anagement is paramount-study start-up, study conduct and study closeout, this is a perfect blend to make a successful Clinical Data Analyst.
+Knowledge of the three main domains of clinical data management is paramount-study start-up, study conduct and study closeout; this is a perfect blend to make a successful Clinical Data Analyst.

 What are your personal values?